ETFMG 2x Daily Travel Tech ETF (NYSEARCA:AWYX) Shares Up 1.7%

-ETFMG 2x Daily Travel Tech ETF (NYSEARCA:AWYX – Get Rating) shot up 1.7% during trading on Thursday .
+ETFMG 2x Daily Travel Tech ETF (NYSEARCA:AWYX – Get Rating)’s stock price shot up 1.7% during mid-day trading on Thursday .
 The stock traded as high as $3.08 and last traded at $3.08.
-12 shares traded hands during trading, a decline of 99% from the average session volume of 927 shares.
+12 shares were traded during mid-day trading, a decline of 99% from the average session volume of 927 shares.
 The stock had previously closed at $3.03.

 Recommended Stories